Business Intelligence vs. Business Analytics: What's The Difference?

 Business analytics focuses on predictive analytics

-BA, however, prioritizes predictive analytics, which uses data mining, modeling and machine learning to determine the likelihood of future outcomes.
+Business analytics, however, prioritizes predictive analytics, which uses data mining, modeling, and machine learning (ML) to determine the likelihood of future outcomes.
 BA answers the question “why” so it can make more educated predictions about what will happen.
 With BA, you can anticipate developments and make the changes necessary to succeed.

 Applying BI and BA in the real world

 Let’s illustrate these differences with real-world applications of BI and BA.
 In this example, you sell homemade jewelry through an online store.
 Business intelligence provides helpful reports on the past and current state of your business.
 BI tells you that sales of your blue feather earrings have spiked in Utah in the past three weeks.
 As a result, you decide to make more blue feather earrings to keep up with demand.

 Business analytics asks, “Why did sales of blue feather earrings spike in Utah?”
 By mining your website data, you learn that a majority of traffic has come from a post by a Salt Lake City fashion blogger who wore your earrings.
 This insight helps you decide to send complimentary earrings to a few other prominent fashion bloggers throughout the US.
 You use the previous sales information to anticipate how many earrings you will need to make and how many supplies you will need to order to keep up with demand if the bloggers were to post about the earrings.

 The difference between business analytics and data analytics is a little more subtle, and these terms are often used interchangeably in business, especially in relation to business intelligence.

 Data analytics is a broad umbrella for finding insights in data